 3.3.5 After the second entitlement period

-A worker’s entitlement to weekly payments ceases after the second entitlement period unless specific conditions apply.
+A worker’s entitlement to weekly payments ceases after the expiry of second entitlement period unless:

 3.3.5.1 Post second entitlement period review